Beharasaikumar/onionweb/README.md

-# 🍽️ Zomato Clone
+# 🍽️ onion Clone

-A full-stack Zomato clone built using the MERN stack that allows users to explore a curated list of restaurants and manage their profiles.
+A full-stack onion clone built using the MERN stack that allows users to explore a curated list of restaurants and manage their profiles.
 This project focuses on a responsive user interface and seamless functionality across both mobile and desktop views.

 ## 🌐 Live Demo

-Explore the live demo here: [Zomato Clone](https://zomato-clone-ruby-eight.vercel.app/)
+Explore the live demo here: [onion Clone](https://onion-clone-ruby-eight.vercel.app/)

 ## 🎥 Demo Video